Do Dogs Like Being Hugged?

 If you’ve had your pooch since they were tiny and have given them hugs from day one, they might not have loved them to start but developed a liking for them.
 Attention from their favourite human is a powerful reward.
 While they don’t understand hugs, they can get used to them and even start to enjoy them.
 Warming cuddles can be rewarding and a means of getting to be extra close to you.

+Do dogs hug humans?
 If a dog starts to understand a hug as a positive thing, then they can even start to seek them out.
-Your pooch may show their affection towards you in different ways.
+It’s very unlikely your dog can reach up and hug you like humans do, but if you’re wondering how do dogs hug, your pooch may show their affection towards you in different ways.
 Dogs are more likely to show affection by wiggling their tail at you, jumping up for a fuss or even just settling down at your side to be near you.
 Many dogs will fall asleep while maintaining some physical contact with their favourite people and that is more like their version of hugging you, they’re showing you how comfortable and safe they feel around you.

 While dogs don’t really give hugs in the same way we do, you may notice that some bigger breeds love to jump up and balance their paws on your shoulders.
 It’s exactly the same as your pup being excited and jumping up on you, bigger dogs just have the advantage of being able to reach up higher and give what seems to be a real hug!